3D-Beacons/3d-beacons-hub-api/README.md

+# 3D Beacons Hub API
 # Welcome to the 3D Beacons Hub API

 [![codecov](https://img.shields.io/codecov/c/github/3D-Beacons/3d-beacons-hub-api?style=for-the-badge)](https://codecov.io/gh/3D-Beacons/3d-beacons-hub-api)
 [![build](https://img.shields.io/github/workflow/status/3D-Beacons/3d-beacons-hub-api/Hub%20API%20CI?style=for-the-badge)](https://github.com/3D-Beacons/3d-beacons-hub-api/actions?query=workflow%3A%22Hub+API+CI%22)
 [![license](https://img.shields.io/github/license/3D-Beacons/3d-beacons-hub-api?style=for-the-badge)](https://raw.githubusercontent.com/3D-Beacons/3d-beacons-hub-api/master/LICENSE)

+3D Beacons Hub API is a programmatic way to obtain information of available experimental and theoretical models for a protein of interest.

 ## Background
 3D-Beacons is an open collaboration between providers of macromolecular structure models.
 The goal of this collaboration is to provide model coordinates and meta-information from all the contributing data resources in a standardized data format and on a unified platform.